Digital television

 Digital television (DTV) is the transmission of television signals using digital encoding, in contrast to the earlier analog television technology which used analog signals.
-In the 2000s it was represented as the first significant evolution in television technology since color television in the 1950s.
-Modern digital television is transmitted in high-definition television (HDTV) with greater resolution than analog TV.
+In the 2000s it was represented as the first major evolution in television technology since color television in the 1950s.
+Modern digital television is transmitted in high-definition television (HDTV) formats with greater resolution than analog TV.
 It typically uses a widescreen aspect ratio (commonly 16:9) in contrast to the narrower format (4:3) of analog TV.
-It makes more economical use of scarce radio spectrum space; it can transmit up to seven channels in the same bandwidth as a single analog channel, and provides many new features that analog television cannot.
-A transition from analog to digital broadcasting began around 2000.
+It makes more economical use of scarce radio spectrum space; it can transmit numerous digital channels in the same bandwidth as a single analog channel, and provides many new features that analog television cannot.
+While digital satellite and cable TV deployments began in the 1990s, using standard definition television resolutions (digital SDTV), over-the-air digital TV began transitioning from analog to digital broadcasting in the late 1990s, primarily using high definition television formats (digital HDTV).
 Different digital television broadcasting standards have been adopted in different parts of the world; below are the more widely used standards: